Gold Ship: 2015: six-year-old season

 On his first appearance of the new year, Gold Ship produced what the Racing Post described as a "dismal display" when finishing unplaced in the American Jockey Club Cup at Nakayama on 25 January.
-On 23 March Gold Ship recorded his 2015 campaign by winning the Hanshin Daishoten for the third consecutive time.
-On 4 May he made his third attempt to win the spring edition of the Tennō Shō and started second favourite behind Kizuna in a seventeen-runner field.
+On 23 March, Gold Ship recorded his first success of his 2015 campaign by winning the Hanshin Daishoten for the third consecutive time.
+On 4 May, he made his third attempt to win the spring edition of the Tennō Shō and started second favourite behind Kizuna in a seventeen-runner field.
 He started slowly and was towards the rear for the first half of the race, but made rapid progress on the back straight and turned for home in fourth place.
 Curren Mirotic opened up a clear lead, but Gold Ship produced a sustained run to take the lead in the final strides and won by a neck from the fast-finishing Fame Game.
 After the race Yokoyama said "I was thinking of going front if he started well, which obviously was not the case.
 From there on, I just concentrated on following the pace and careful not to turn him off.
 In the straight, he really showed his stamina and perseverance".
 On 28 June, the grey started 9/10 favourite as he attempted a record third win in the Takarazuka Kinen.
 In what would later be referred to as the "12 billion yen incident", Gold Ship appeared to panic in the starting stalls.
 He lost many lengths at the start and finished fifteenth of the sixteen runners behind Lovely Day.
 This is estimated to have lost 12 billion yen ($135 million) in betting tickets.
 Yokoyama commented "I'm not sure what had happened in his mind because he can't tell us... he is just Gold Ship".

 Gold Ship returned in the autumn of 2015 for two more races before retirement.
 On 29 November he started the 3.7/1 second favourite for the Japan Cup.
 He finished tenth but was only three lengths behind the winner Shonan Pandora.
 He ended his racing career by running for the fourth time in the Arima Kinen on 27 December.
 He was made 3.1/1 favourite but finished eighth of the sixteen runners behind Gold Actor.
 Gold Ship's retirement ceremony followed the race.

+Racing record

+The following results are tabulated from netkeiba, the JRA, and JBIS Search.